tangarts/tangarts.github.io/content/economics-in-one.md

 The whole of economics can be reduced to a single lesson, and that lesson can be reduced to a single sentence.

-> _The art of economics consists in looking not merely at the immediate hut at
+> _The art of economics consists in looking not merely at the immediate but at
 > the longer effects of any act or policy; it consists in tracing the
-> consequences of that policy not merely for one group hut for all groups._
+> consequences of that policy not merely for one group but for all groups._

 Of course, the opposite error is possible.
 We ought to not concentrate _only_ on the long-run results.